 The private-purpose trust fund is used to account for trust arrangements that exclusively benefit individuals, private organizations, or other governments.
-Some of these trust funds have donor restrictions and trustee policies that do not allow the endowment portion and any unrealized appreciation to be spent.
+This trust fund has donor restrictions and trustee policies that do not allow the endowment portion and any unrealized appreciation to be spent.
 The restrictions and trustee policies allow the trustees to approve spending of the realized investment earnings.
 The City's educational scholarship program is accounted for in this fund.